engineersaran/machine-learning/README.md

-# machine-learning
+# Machine Learning - GNU OCTAVE
-Machine Learning Programming Assignments
+Machine Learning programming assignment project, as a part of Machine Learning course by Andrew Ng from Coursera.